snakehaihai/Extroperceptive_sensor_calibration/README.md

 # Extroperceptive_sensor_calibration
 This is a package for calibrating multiple extroperceptive sensors

+This code is originally for mulitple 2D LIDAR calibration.
+Now this package is refined and expanded into multiple sensor case such as (LIDAR-LIDAR,  LIDAR to RGBD, 2DLIDAR to 3DLIDAR and LIDAR to stereo)

+So far it uploaded with 3 sensor case.
+To use more, feel free to add more planner constraint cases in the optimization function

 Only tested with Ubuntu 16.04, MRPT 1.5 and ROS-Kietic